Ulm

 4. March 2019

 Very nice baptism service!
 They allowed the family to invite a priest for the service from a different town!
-And they had a concert during the event as well!
+And have a concert during the event as well!

 Gumiho Sasson